na-na-hi/renget/archive/gedg.md

 ***

-## Games by /gedg/
+## Games and Engines by /gedg/

 Make sure to provide some kind of evidence that it was made by a /gedg/ poster.
 Examples can include any of the following:

-* Reference to /gedg/ in the game description.
+* Reference to /gedg/ in the game / engine description.
-* Referencing /gedg/ in a README or another kind of doc if the game is open source.
+* Referencing /gedg/ in a README or another kind of doc if the game / engine is open source.
 * Linking to posts made during dev.
 A good archive website for this kind of thing is https://desuarchive.org/.
 * Having dev that was posted on /gedg/ that is well known by the posters of /gedg/.

-Of course, game jam entries should be added to the list of games without any fuss.
+Of course, game jam and Progress Day entries should be added to the list without any fuss.
+In addition to games and engines you can submit a plethora of tools used for dev like engine plugins, libraries, frameworks, and other tools.
 Entries that are submitted to /agdg/ events that have also appeared on /gedg/ will still be listed.

 Itch collection:  https://itch.io/c/3342796/gedg-collection